-- i) The fair value of mutual funds are based on price quotations at reporting date. - ii) The fair values of other current financial assets and financial liabilities are considered to be equivalent to their carrying values. - iii) The fair values of borrowings at fixed rates are considered to be equivalent to present value of the future contracted cashflows discounted at the current market rate. - iv) The fair values of rental support receivable are considered to be equivalent to present value of the future contracted cashflows discounted at the current market rate. - v) The fair values of contingent consideration is valued based on the present value of expected payments, discounted using a risk-adjusted discount rate.
+- i) The fair value of mutual funds are based on price quotations at reporting date. - ii) The fair values of other current financial assets and financial liabilities are considered to be equivalent to their carrying values. - iii) The fair values of borrowings at fixed rates are considered to be equivalent to present value of the future contracted cashflows discounted at the current market rate. - iv) The fair values of contingent consideration is valued based on the present value of expected payments, discounted using a risk-adjusted discount rate.